-This week (4/6-4/12), Bethany, in collaboration with the NCAA is celebrating Division-III week with a series of video interviews with Bison athletes from every academic year.
-The four-part series focuses on what the students like best about Division-III and what being a student-athlete means to them.
+This week (4/4-4/10), Bethany, in collaboration with the NCAA is celebrating Division-III week with a series of Instagram posts with Bison athletes from every academic year.
+The five-part series focuses on what the students like best about Division-III and what being a student-athlete means to them.

-The SAAC groups at PAC and NCAC member institutions will conduct a weeklong "Change War" from Monday, April 6 through Sunday, April 12.
+The SAAC groups at PAC and NCAC member institutions will conduct a week long "Change War" from Monday, April 4 through Sunday, April 10.
 Campus SAAC groups will collect change during Division III Week, and the conference which raises the most combined funds will be declared the PAC/NCAC "Change War" winner.
 Additionally, each conference will celebrate the member school which raises the most funds within its respective league.

 All of the funds raised by the NCAC and PAC will go directly to The Cure Starts Now Cancer Research Foundation.